 Submit a certification for the paint system that is less than 5 years old.
-The certification must be from the NTPEP Structural Steel Coatings Testing Program and the testing must meet the requirements of AASHTO R 31 and this specification.
+The certification must be from the AASHTO Product Evaluation & Audit Solutions Program (formerly NTPEP) Structural Steel Coatings Testing Program and the testing must meet the requirements of AASHTO R 31 and this specification.